hslu-ige-laes/lcm/docs/docs/quickStartGuide/addDataPoints.md

 # Add Data Points
 - Now we add two data points, the temperature and humidity.
-- We tell the application to which room and flat they belong to and what kind of sensor they characterize.
+- We tell the application to which room and flat they belong to and what kind of sensor they represent.

 ## Step 1: Room Temperature
 1. Navigate to `Settings > Data Points` in the sidebar